Umbrella Insurance - How it Works & What it Covers

 • Harm caused to others by your dog*

-• A neighbor's child falls while playing in your yard
+• A neighbor's child falling while playing in your yard

 Property damage liability covers the cost of damage or loss to another person's tangible property.
 Examples include the cost associated with damage to vehicles and other property due to an auto accident where you are at fault.